 Predictive and prescriptive HR analytics will result in a more proactive approach that can evolve to align better with business needs.

-When adding the next layer of analytics – the predictive and prescriptive layers – to the HR datasets, it can be as overwhelming as getting started with the basic descriptive data gathering and aggregation.
+Adding the next layer of analytics – the predictive and prescriptive layers – to the HR datasets can be as overwhelming as getting started with the basic descriptive data gathering and aggregation.
 But there are two key ways to overcome the big data fear, take a deep dive into more advanced HR analytics and reap the benefits.

-- Bring on the technology: If you have made a strong business case for technology investment, now is the time to be fearless.
-Digital transformation is having an incredible impact across all industries and across all departments within organizations – and HR should be no exception.
-If you are unsure of how to get started with the right technology for your organization’s needs, do not be afraid to ask for help.
+If you have made a strong business case for technology investment, now is the time to be fearless.
+Digital transformation has an incredible impact across all industries and departments within organizations – and HR should be no exception.
+If you are unsure how to get started with the right technology for your organization’s needs, do not be afraid to ask for help.

-Different companies have different needs, depending on a wide range of factors, including size of workforce, type of industry, and quality of internet access.
-But when you have found the right technology and you are comfortable using it, the sky’s the limit in terms of what can be achieved.
+Different companies have different needs, depending on a wide range of factors, including the size of the workforce, type of industry, and quality of internet access.
+But when you have found the right technology and are comfortable using it, the sky’s the limit in terms of what can be achieved.

-- Keep your eyes on the prize: Whenever the digital transformation process seems like an onerous challenge, remind yourself of the myriad benefits.
-As well as the financial benefits that led to making the business case for technological development in the first place, do not forget the benefits of having a happier, more productive workforce with employees who look forward to coming into work.
+Whenever the digital transformation process seems difficult, remind yourself of the myriad benefits.
+As well as the financial benefits that led to making the business case for technological development in the first place, do not forget the benefits of having a happier, more productive workforce with employees who look forward to coming to work.

-Predictive and prescriptive analytics require that extra commitment to digital transformation, but when you realize you can do things such as help determine if potential employees will be a good cultural fit before they are hired, or spotting opportunities to offer extra training to advance the careers of junior team members.
-There is even technology available now to help make predictions such as how long new hires might stay with the organization.
+Predictive and prescriptive analytics requires an extra commitment to digital transformation, but when you realize you can do things such as help determine if potential employees will be a good cultural fit before they are hired or spot opportunities to offer extra training to advance the careers of junior team members.
+Technology is available now to help make predictions, such as how long new hires might stay with the organization.

-In this data-driven age, knowledge is power.
+In this age of data-driven decision-making, knowledge is power.
 Information has become an incredibly valuable commodity.
 Everything from market intelligence to insights about how an aging population might affect your workforce can be gathered and analyzed so your organization can be continually proactive and dynamic.

-Understanding not just the simple definition of HR analytics, but being empowered to use technology to take the HR analytics process to great heights will be transformative for your organization.
+You might find that hiring data scientists for your HR team could help you move your program forward: not only understanding the simple definition of HR analytics but being empowered to use technology to take the HR analytics process to great heights could have a major impact on your business outcomes.

 Technology should be your friend during this process.
-What might seem like a daunting task, especially in larger organizations, can become genuinely meaningful with multiple benefits if the right solutions are leveraged to meet your needs to save time, money and create an organization that is driven by solutions rather than being in a constant cycle of reactive crisis management.
+What might seem like a daunting task, especially in larger organizations, can become genuinely meaningful with multiple benefits if the right HR analytics software is leveraged to meet your needs to save time and money and create an organization that is driven by solutions rather than being in a constant cycle of reactive crisis management.

-At its best, adopting a forward-thinking, proactive approach to HR analytics will improve employee engagement across every level of the organization, as well as boosting business.
+At its best, adopting a forward-thinking, proactive approach to HR analytics will improve employee engagement across every level of the organization and boost business.